Alpha-AI-LTD/language-detection-summarization/README.md

 # language-detection-summarization
 Code for language detection and summarization

-~ Compiled and produced by Ms Mrinalini Kalundia
+~ Compiled and produced by Ms Mrinalini Kalundia (Data Science Intern)